LiveHelperChat/lhc_messenger/README.md

 A messenger app for Live Helper Chat

 This is the source code for Messenger for Live Helper Chat.
+Documentation can be found https://doc.livehelperchat.com/docs/mobile

 ## Download Apks:
 https://github.com/LiveHelperChat/lhc_messenger/tree/master/apk